Digital-Working-Group/dvoice-tracking-qc-system/README.md

 1. See `main.walk()`.
     - See [Walk Sample Data](#walk-sample-data) for a usage example.
+    - Change roots in WALK_KWARGS in `main.py` to target the intended root folder(s) to walk over.
 2. The *walk_pipeline_walk* and *walk_pipeline_other_walk* JSON files (see the updated static.json for filepaths) will contain flagged issues.
 Issues and resolutions include:
     - Wrong extension type: This file extension wasn't expected, handle accordingly (e.g., Move the file out to a different folder.)
     - No match: Filename did not match the regex.
 Modify the filename to fit the expected pattern.